-The operator is responsible for authorising only qualified personnel to work on the centrifuge (see chapter 3.4 - "Requirements concerning the personnel").
+The operator undertakes to authorise only trained, specialised personnel to work on the centrifuge (see chapter 3.4 - "Requirements concerning the personnel").

 The areas of responsibility of the personnel concerning the operation, maintenance, and care of the unit must be clearly defined.